 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Smith, John Nicholas Leith, "Archaeological survey of settlement patterns in the Banda region, west-central Ghana: Exploring external influences and internal responses in the West African frontier" (2008).
 Anthropology - Dissertations.
-Paper 13.
+13.